 - 1. Install SPSDK.
-Instructions are here101.
+Instructions are here.
 Note that you may also need to install development tools; for example on macOS you may need to install Xcode. - 2.
-Download the scripts and bootloader package from the firmware download page.
-Unzip these files into a folder on your computer.
+Download the scripts from our GitHub.
+You might choose to clone the project using git or GitHub Desktop, or simply download a release from the releases page.
+The scripts are in the 'flash' folder.